rapka/polemics-md/content/essays/nina-arweave.md

 ## Is Arweave actually "Trusted by the best"?

 Arweave's [website](https://arweave.org/use) brags about its corporate partners, including Meta and Instagram.
-In the case of Meta, Arweave links to an [announcement](https://www.theblock.co/post/182569/meta-arweave-instagram-nfts) from November 2022 that Arweave will be used to power Instagram's NFTs.
+In the case of Meta, Arweave links to an [announcement](https://www.theblock.co/post/182569/meta-arweave-instagram-nfts) from November 2022 that the blockchain will be used to power Instagram's NFTs.
 However, **Arweave doesn't mention that Instagram [disabled](https://www.forbes.com/sites/williamanderson/2023/04/11/instagram-no-longer-supports-nfts/) all of their NFT features a mere five months after launching them**.

 I dunno why they haven't updated their website. 🤷‍♀️